-The module is one of the outcomes of two HEARing CRC research projects led by researchers Colleen Psarros (RIDBC & SCIC) and Emma Rushbrooke (Hear and Say) that assessed and validated the ability of current internet technologies to facilitate and deliver remote cochlear implant mapping compared to face-to-face mapping sessions.
-This module is captioned.
+The module is one of the outcomes of two HEARing CRC research projects led by researchers Colleen Psarros (SCIC) and Emma Rushbrooke (Hear and Say) that assessed and validated the ability of internet technologies to facilitate and deliver remote cochlear implant mapping compared to face-to-face mapping sessions.

 Learning objectives for this module are: